This document describes how to sanitize existing Gmail accounts by

 We recommend the following best practices when you are sanitizing Gmail accounts:

-- Prevent other users from assigning a corporate email address to their Gmail accounts by proactively provisioning user accounts to Cloud Identity or G Suite.
+- Prevent other users from assigning a corporate email address to their Gmail accounts by proactively provisioning user accounts to Cloud Identity or Google Workspace.

 Prevent new Gmail accounts from being granted access to Google Cloud resources by using an organizational policy to restrict identities by domain.

-Prevent Gmail accounts from being given access to Google Marketing Platform by using a policy that restricts members by domain.
+Prevent Gmail accounts from being given access to Google Marketing Platform by using a policy that restricts sharing by domain.